 16 courses.
 6 certification levels.
-NASM and ACE accredited course material.
+Selected courses are NASM and ACE accredited for CEUs.
 Every certification includes a personal physical assessment reviewed 1-on-1 — not by a machine, not by a checklist.
 By a human who knows the difference.

 Hardstyle covers swing, press, squat, snatch, and TGU.
 Sportstyle covers clean and jerk, snatch, and half snatch.
 Both are excellent — and both are a fraction of what kettlebell training actually offers.
 IKU covers complexes, advanced combos, flows, juggling, hypertrophy training, AMRAP and for-time formats, hybrid mobility and intensity cycles, and training methods that exist in no single school.
 There is more between Hardstyle and Sportstyle than within them combined.
 We teach all of it because limiting yourself to one style means missing most of what the kettlebell has to offer.